imagment/Silver-Cplusplus/structure.md

 silver.wait(1000); // Delay for 1 second to observe the change silver.revive(player);
 ```
-This code removes the player from the workspace and brings it back after 1 second.
+This code removes the player from the workspace and returns it after 1 second.
 During this second, the object is saved on a map called `killedSprites`. <br>
 like `workspace`, their key is the id of the object.

-## Sprites
+## Structure Of Sprites
-All Sprites have a class called 'mesh'.
+All Sprites placed in the workspace have a class called 'mesh'.
 Here is a structure of mesh.
 ```cpp
 class mesh {
 public: